MonoGame/monogame.github.io/README.md

 # monogame.github.io

-This repository contains the documenation and the website for MonoGame.
+This repository contains the documentation and the website for MonoGame.

 ## Building from source